ababaian/palmid/README.md

 ### 3) Cross-analysis to SRA metadata

-Palmprints matching the input-sequence (upto a threshold) are cross-referenced against all processed SRA sequencing libraries.
+The `palmid.Rmd` notebook performs an analysis of the detection/alignment files produced above.
+Palmprints matching the input-sequence are cross-referenced against all processed SRA sequencing libraries.
 Geo-spatial data (when available) and timeline of the matching sequencing runs are reported.
+A full example of the output is available [here](https://serratus.io/palmid?hash=3xample)

 `data/waxsys_geo.png`